 I received my Ph.D. in Information and Computer Science & Engineering from the University of Michigan, where I was co-advised by Cliff Lampe and Eric Gilbert.

-I am recruiting Ph.D., master's, and undergraduate students to establish my new lab!
+I am recruiting Ph.D., master's, and undergraduate students to establish my lab!
 If you're interested in the research areas mentioned above, please feel free to contact me via email.
 Ph.D. students must apply through the University of Minnesota Computer Science & Engineering Ph.D. program.
 This has a Fall deadline in December/January of each year.

 Latest News